 The club’s facilities have been improved a few years ago with a new cabin, with chairs & its own terrace, replacing the old, rather basic hut with its wooden benches.
 The new cabin provides a very pleasant spot to eat your lunch, have a drink and watch everyone else glide (or fall) down the slope.

 The village of Allenheads, which is all of a 150 metre walk away, has a variety of additional facilities.
 It provides toilets, the excellent Hemmel Cafe (It’s been tripadvised!) which always has a good range of hot & cold food.
 During the winter, the cafe is open every day (except Wednesdays) from 10.00 to 16.00.
 There is also the Allenheads Inn which offers the obligatory good drink in a remarkable old building.
-They also serve food on Saturdays and Sundays from 12.30 to 14.30 and from 18.30 – 20.30.
+They also serve food at times – check with the pub for more information.
 The village also offers other places of interest.
 See the guide to the North Pennines and to Allendale.

 How to Find Us